-Das erinnerte ein bisschen an Snoopy, wie sich Barack Obama und Benjamin Netanyahu dieser Tage in Washington wieder gesehen haben.
+Das erinnerte ein bisschen an Snoopy, wie sich Barack Obama und Benjamin Netanjahu dieser Tage in Washington wieder gesehen haben.

 In einem schon älteren Cartoon steht Snoopy etwas vertrottelt neben der kessen sommersprossigen Lucy auf der Eisbahn.
 Unterwürfig sagt er zu ihr “Wollen wir ein bisschen rutschen, Süsse?”, worauf Lucy ihn kalt abblitzen lässt mit den Worten “Hau ab, du blöder Beagle!”